 A Future Leaders program participant will need to be:

-- You will also be required to provide two referees who can give examples of how you meet the selection criteria.
+- You will also be required to provide two referees (RACGP Fellows or equivalent) who can give examples of how you meet the selection criteria.

 We welcome applications from all sectors of the general practice community and we strongly encourage applications from Aboriginal and Torres Strait Islander communities.

-Specific selection criteria also applies.
-More information can be found in the Program Outline 2021 (coming soon).
+More information can be found in the Program Outline 2022 (coming soon).